 How can parents help?

-Parents can provide the best protection for their children and help reinforce the principles learned in the classroom.
-Families should reach agreements about acceptable Internet activity and content.
+- Parents can provide the best protection for their children and help reinforce the principles learned in the classroom.
+Families should reach agreements about acceptable Internet activity and content when online

-- Parents should read about and know how to respond to Internet risks.
+- Parents should read about and know how to respond to Internet and online risks.

 - Parents should talk to their children about safe and appropriate websites and activities.

 - Children should be encouraged to report anything they feel uneasy about.